ibm-cloud-docs/appid/api-reference.md

 # Regions and endpoints
 {: #regions-endpoints}

 You can use the {{site.data.keyword.appid_short_notm}} APIs for DevOps automation, customization, and management of your service instances.
-To understand availablility of the service, you can review the following connectivity options.
+To understand availability of the service, you can review the following connectivity options.
 {: shortdesc}